claranet/terraform-signalfx-integrations/cloud/aws/README.md

 ## Requirements

-You need to configure you AWS provider.
+You need to configure your AWS provider.
 Credentials could be set in your `terraform.tfvars`.

 ```